 O: Is another environment capable of substituting a family in the regard of cultivating values?
 Perhaps, school, friends?

 A: Of course, school, friends, university, workplace.
-Any social structure, which has a certain dynamics, can demonstrate positive examples and substitute values.
+Any social structure, which has certain dynamics, can demonstrate positive examples and substitute values.
 That is what we are trying to do in our company.
 As I have told you before this conversation that I have discussions about trust 8-9 times a day because we voice it during every job interview, during every conversation regarding professional growth.
 We are talking about it all the time because it is important; you have to implement people into this space of values, you have to cooperate with them effectively.
 And it is possible.
-Repeatedly, we were witnessing how we were “scraping the ice off” a person, and, as a result, we observed the person in a new light.
+Repeatedly, we were witnessing how we were “scraping the ice of” a person, and, as a result, we observed the person in a new light.
 So, often, the workers come from other companies and approach sincerity with extreme caution because they think that they will be punished, fired for something that goes the wrong way.
 And very often, everything goes the wrong way, and it is very important to have relevant information in order to react accordingly to those things.
-As a time passes by, new workers adapt and realize that trust is very important as well as sincere communication regarding the situation that goes in the wrong direction so we can react to it properly.
+As time passes by, new workers adapt and realize that trust is very important as well as sincere communication regarding the situation that goes in the wrong direction so we can react to it properly.

 “…it was difficult for me to give sincere feedback to people”